saccharineboi/saccharineboi.github.io/content/stories/the-spirit-of-god.md

 ---

-A signal awoke the Transporter.
+The signal awoke the Transporter.
 A message from one of the compute modules raised an interrupt in the spaceship's central processor.
 A single sixteen-byte key was found to correctly decrypt the output to a low-entropy plaintext.
 Alas, the ship had exhausted its antimatter reserves.
 The protocol was kaput.
 And yet, seemingly